wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * HAVAL performs 3, 4, or 5
    * MD5 performs 4
    * IDEA performs 8
-   * AES performs 14
+   * AES (Rijndael) performs 14
    * TwoFish performs 16
    * Tiger performs 24
    * Skipjack performs 32
    * SHA-256 performs 64
    <br /><br />

+Stream ciphers are generally cheaper to implement than block ciphers.
-   RC4 is a stream cipher and does not have a block size.
-RC4 is symmetric.
+   * RC4 is a symmetric stream cipher and does not have a block size.

-   * Stream-based ciphers are generally cheaper to implement than block ciphers.
-   * Block ciphers are generally less susceptible to security issues.
-   * Block ciphers are generally used more in software implementations.

 Block symmetric cipher modes use IVs to ensure that patterns are not produced during encryption.
 But IVs are not modes.
 Modes used by block ciphers:
+   * Block ciphers are generally less susceptible to security issues.
+   * Block ciphers are generally used more in software implementations.

-   * ECB (Electronic Code Book) has no relationship with other blocks
+   * ECB (Electronic Code Book) blocks have no relationship with other blocks.
+Least secure but fastest because it doesn't use initialization vector.
+Used for small random code.
+   * CTR (DES CounTeR Mode) turns into a string cipher used in IEEE 802.11i which details security mechanisms.
+Has best balance of speed and security.
    * CBC (Cipher Block Chaining) can have pipeline stalls
    * CFB (Cipher FeedBack)
-   * CTR (DES CounTeR Mode) turns into a string cipher is used in IEEE 802.11i which details security mechanisms.
    * GCM (Galois field/Counter Mode) parallel 128 bits https://www.wikiwand.com/en/Galois/Counter_Mode
    <br /><br />